-SEMrush has a report which gives a pretty solid overview of the keywords, traffic volume and percentage of all traffic.
+SEMrush has a report which gives a pretty solid overview of the keywords, traffic volume, and percentage of all traffic.

 Checking again for my client, the number keywords is off, but SEMrush manages to identify almost all of the most trafficked ones.

 Ahrefs has a very similar keyword overview and their numbers are in the same ballpark as SEMrush.
-The biggest issue is that Ahrefs attributes even less keywords, only 25 vs the 146 active ones we have in the account.
+The biggest issue is that Ahrefs attributes even fewer keywords, only 25 vs the 146 active ones we have in the account.

 iSpionage has an interesting report with the most profitable keywords.